matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 }
 ```

+The `refresh_token` parameter can be invalid for two reasons:

+ - if it does not exist
+ - if it was already used once

+In both cases, the server must reply with a `401` HTTP status code and an `M_UNKNOWN_TOKEN` error code.
+This new use case of the `M_UNKNOWN_TOKEN` error code must be reflected in the spec.

 ### Device handling

 The current spec states that "Matrix servers should record which device each access token is assigned to".